-Balloon Part-BOP Pai Part-BOP non-Subpart ADD Subpart ADD commercial ATO/DTO Non-ATO/DTO or non-commercial ATO/DTO Contract with CAMO/CAO (CAM) required? yes yes no Aircraft maintenance The AMP document must be approved by the contracted CAMO/CAO(-CAM) If ML.A.302(e) conditions are met, produci If there is no CAMO/CAO(-CAM), the AMP must be declared by the owner. programme (AMP) If there is a contracted CAMO/CAO(-CAM), the AMP must be approved by the CAMO/CAO(-CAM). ing an AMP document is not required.
-Maintenance By a maintenan ce organisation By a maintenance organisation or by independent certifying staff or the pilotowner Airworthiness review (AR) and airworthiness review certificate (ARC) • ce organisation or by CAMO/CAO(-CAM) or by authority By a maintenance organisation or independent certifying staff or by the CAMO/CAO(-CAM) (if contracted) or by the competent authority
+Balloon Part-BOP Pa Part-BOP non-Subpart ADD Subpart ADD commercial ATO/DTO Non-ATO/DTO or non-commercial ATO/DTO Contract with CAMO/CAO (CAM) required? yes yes no Aircraft maintenance nent must be approved ed CAMO/CAO(-CAM) If there is no CAMO/CAO(-CAM), the AMP must be declared by the owner. programme (AMP) If there is a contracted CAMO/CAO(-CAM), the AMP must be approved by the CAMO/CAO(-CAM).
+If ML.A.302(e) c onditions are met, produc ing an AMP document is not required.
+Maintenance By a maintenance organisation By a maintenance organisation or by independent certifying staff or the pilotowner Airworthiness review (AR) and airworthiness review certificate (ARC) By a maintenance organisation or by the contracted CAMO/CAO(-CAM) or by the competent authority By a maintenance organisation or independent certifying staff or by the CAMO/CAO(-CAM) (if contracted) or by the competent authority